What are the different types of mutual funds?

 - They usually pay out returns more frequently than regular bonds.

 Disadvantages of bond funds

 There are always two sides to a coin.
-So, showing you the good without the not so good wouldn’t match our commitment to transparency.
+So, showing you the good without the not-so-good wouldn’t match our commitment to transparency.
 Here are some drawbacks with bond funds:

 - When compared to equity funds, they have higher management fees.

 - Bond funds are made up of different bonds.
 They have varying maturity dates and their rates change.
-So, you no clear view of how much you’ll earn exactly till payout dates.
+So, you have no clear view of how much you’ll earn exactly till payout dates.